 In addition to CDS, there is another type of appropriations request called Programmatic Requests.
-These types of requests are general funding requests for national and regional programs, and/or bill and report language requests that directs, encourages, or urges an Agency or Department to carry out an action.
+These types of requests are general funding requests for a specific national/regional program and/or bill and report language requests that directs, encourages, or urges an Agency or Department to carry out a specific action.
 If you are requesting inclusion of specific programmatic funding or language in the bill and/or report as opposed to requesting funding for a specific project, please provide the following: